Life Without Water: Poverty & Hunger in Honduras

 As a prolonged heat wave destroys their corn crops, families in the Honduran section of the Dry Corridor struggle to meet their food needs.

-María Electicia, her husband Noé and their children are one of the distressed families.
+María Electicia, her husband Noé and their children were one of the distressed families.
 They live in one of the poorest municipalities in the department of Valle in southern Honduras.

 Migrating to find work